ashim-nepal/MiniRegression-Library/README.md

 #### What does this repository consist of?

-- This repo is a simple Regression Library that I have made using Python for enhancing knowledge and skills on ML.
+- This repo is a simple Regression Library that I have made using Python for enhancing knowledge and skills on ML just for Regression Tasks.

 #### What programming language is used for Project?